 The WACE is recognised by universities, industry and other training providers.
-Achievement of the WACE shows a student has successfully met a set of standards for breadth and depth, achievement and literacy and numeracy at senior school level.
+Achievement of the WACE shows you have successfully met a set of standards for breadth and depth, achievement, and literacy and numeracy at senior school level.

 How can employers, training organisations and higher education providers use the WASSA and the WACE?